Human Cannonball (album)

 Human Cannonball is the second and final album by the alternative rock group School of Fish, released in 1993 by Capitol Records.

 Production

 The album was produced by Matt Wallace.
 Frontmen and songwriters Josh Clayton-Felt and Michael Ward were joined by a new bassist, John Pierce, and drummer, Josh Freese, for the recording of the album.

 Promotion

-"Take Me Anywhere" was released as a lead single and peaked at #5 on Billboards Modern Rock Tracks chart.
+"Take Me Anywhere" was released as a lead single and peaked at No. 5 on Billboards Modern Rock Tracks chart.
 The single featured a non-album track "Unrecognizable".
 The band supported the album with a North American tour.

 Critical reception

 The Kitchener-Waterloo Record called the album "melodic, harmonic rock with an extremely hard edge."
 The Toronto Star concluded that "Human Cannonball offers a leaner, fresher sound than the band's debut, with a concentration on feel instead of perfection."

 The Dallas Morning News wrote that the guitars "reign, at times engulfing singer-guitarist Josh Clayton-Felt's occasionally whiny vocals with little effort."
 The Los Angeles Daily News opined: "Caked with musical grunge, School of Fish's sophomore effort ... bridges the gap between melodiousness and guitar-driven chaos as well as any album since Nirvana's Nevermind."